make-all/tuya-local/custom_components/tuya_local/devices/README.md

     These are additional commands that are not part of **status**.
 They can be sent as general commands from HA.
 - **error** (optional, bitfield): a dp that reports error status.
     As this is mapped to a single "fault" state, you could consider separate binary_sensors to report on individual errors

+### siren
+- **tone** (required, mapping of strings): a dp to report and control the siren tone.
+As this is used to turn on and off the siren, it is required.
+If this does not fit your siren, the underlying implementation will need to be modified.
+The value "off" will be used for turning off the siren, and will be filtered from the list of available tones.
+- **volume** (optional, float in range 0.0-1.0): a dp to control the volume of the siren (probably needs a scale and step applied, since Tuya devices will probably use an integer, or strings with fixed values).
+- **duration** (optional, integer): a dp to control how long the siren will sound for.